syncfusion-content/winui-docs/winui/Slider/getting-started.md

 # Getting Started with WinUI Slider (SfSlider)

-This section explains the steps required to add the slider control and its elements such as values, ticks, divisors, labels and tooltip.
-This section covers only basic features needed to know to get started with Syncfusion slider.
+This section explains the steps required to add the Slider control and its elements such as values, ticks, divisors, labels, and tooltip.
+This section covers only basic features needed to get started with Syncfusion Slider.

 ## Creating an application with WinUI Slider